andrasq/node-docs/node-timers.md

         10k setImmed, 3 args    10.6            0.31            1.27            1.37            1.45  **
             qt.0:                               3.53                                            2.66

-\* `qtimers` (v1.4.2 and v1.4.5).  qt.1 sets `setImmediate.maxTickDepth = 1` for node-v0.10 semantics,
+\* `qtimers` (v1.4.2 and v1.4.5).  qt.1 sets `setImmediate.maxTickDepth = 1` for
-qt.0 to `= 0` for node-v5 semantics.
+node-v0.10 semantics, qt.0 to `= 0` for node-v5 semantics and qt.10 to `= 10` to
+run up to 10 new tasks queued by the immediate tasks themselves.

 \+ node before v12 ran only one immediate task per event loop cycle, which hurt its throughput.
 Later versions run all queued immediate tasks.
-Qtimers is configurable, by default it runs 10 immediate tasks per event loop cycle.
+Qtimers is configurable.

-As is visible especially from the `setImmediate` results, although the node-5 rewrite improved the system results, the same implementation runs much faster under the old node-v0.10.
-Perhaps a faster library but on a slower platform.
+As is visible especially from the `setImmediate` results, although the node-5 rewrite improved bulk setImmediate processing, task latency (self-recursion speed) is slower.
+The same sources (qtimers implementation) runs much faster under the old node-v0.10.
+Perhaps a faster library but on a slower engine, or an engine no longer well matched to short bursts.

 ### Cpu

 Cpu consumption of concurrent `setTimeout` task handling.
-Each task re-queues itself with a delay of 1 ms, and unref-s the created timer so the program can exit after 10 seconds.
+Each task re-queues itself with a delay of 1 ms, and unref()s the created timer so the program can exit after 10 seconds.

+                                                v0.10.42        v4.4.0          v5.8.0          v5.10.1

         10-sec 1ms setTimeout loop              11.6%           9.1%            8.4%            8.3%  **
             qt:                                 10.3%           7.8%            7.6%            7.9%